patr1ckm/do_ldpred/README.md

 ### 1. Cleaning

 `do_ldpred` can incorporate cleaning the raw MA files for LDpred into the workflow.
 A sample file (`clean.R`) is included here for demonstration.
-It adds C-BP positions for RS numbers in the MA files from the plink genetic files, and reorders the columns according to `ldpred` STANDARD format.
+It adds C-BP positions for RS numbers in `0_ma/` (ending in the convention `.tbl`) from the plink genetic files, and reorders the columns according to `LDpred.py` STANDARD format.

 The user will likely need to write a custom script for this.
 The results should be placed in `2_ssf`, with filenames of the format `phenoname.ssf`.

 ### 2. `coord_genotypes.py`